 Once you are home, some bruising, swelling, and soreness will linger for several weeks.
 Your doctor will prescribe medication to control pain and discomfort.
 You’ll need to wear compression garments around the clock (except for showering) for about four weeks.
 Most liposuction patients can return to work after a few days and resume normal activities in a matter of weeks.

 The fat cells suctioned from your body were permanently removed.
 Most patients will see 90 percent of their desired outcome within three months after their surgery.
 It may take six months to a year for the treated area to heal completely.
-After that, your final results can be very long-lasting if you maintain a healthy weight.
+After that, the final results of liposuction can be very long-lasting if you maintain a healthy weight.
 Survey data indicate that more than 80 percent of liposuction patients are pleased with the results.

-The cost of your liposuction surgery will vary according to the scope of your treatment.
+The cost of your Phoenix liposuction surgery will vary according to the scope of your treatment.
 The most recent analysis of liposuction costs showed that the procedure can range from $4,500 up to $12,000.

 Since liposuction is a cosmetic procedure, it is highly unlikely that your insurance will cover any costs.
 Check with your medical provider about whether financing or payment plans are available.
 Many men and women have found that liposuction surgery has improved their appearance, their outlook, their comfort level, their self-esteem, and their quality of life.